Ryan Barnett: Solihull Moors

 After spending time on loan with the club the following season, Barnett returned to Solihull Moors in June 2021, on a two-year permanent deal following his release from Shrewsbury.

 Wrexham

 In February 2023 Barnett signed for Wrexham on a deal lasting until 2025.
 He scored his first goal for the club 9 April 2024 in a 4–1 win against Crawley Town.
 He was awarded Wrexham's goal of the season in 2024 for a volley goal in the 6–0 win against Forest Green Rovers.

 On 22 November 2024 he signed a new contract for Wrexham until 2027.

 On 27 April 2025, Barnett made the League One Team of the Year 2024–25 alongside club teammate Max Cleworth.

-On 23 September 2025, he passed 100 appearances mark after 2-0 win against Reading F.C. in third round of EFL Cup.
+On 23 September 2025, he passed 100 appearances mark after 2–0 win against Reading F.C. in third round of the EFL Cup.

+On 20 August 2026, Barnett joined League One club Milton Keynes Don on a season-long loan deal.

+Personal life

+Barnett's younger sister Isabel "Izzy" plays for the Wrexham A.F.C.
+Women U19 team.